Its that time of year again! Wow... Namibia at Christmas.

 It gets a bit strange to see holiday decorations in Africa with snow, ice cicles, Jack Frost, sleds, reindeer, jolly ol' Santa in a thick red suit trimmed with white fur, and Frosty the Snowman plastered on all windows, doors, mall decorations and trees.
 The Christmas trees on display here are all the blus spruce or other pine trees that I grew up relating to Christmas.

-"...[instead of seeing Santa in the recognized way,] ...We should be talking about a brown brotha’ on a magic sand board going over the dunes, wearing shorts, sandals, an open safari shirt, a Windhoek Laager logo tank top, sun shades and a wide brimmed straw hat.
+None of this is native to Namibia or Africa at all!
+I've written an article for a local weekly newspaper called the Windhoek Observer.
+I wrote:"...[instead of seeing Santa in the recognized way,] ...We should be talking about a brown brotha’ on a magic sand board going over the dunes, wearing shorts, sandals, an open safari shirt, a Windhoek Laager logo tank top, sun shades and a wide brimmed straw hat.
 Our ‘Santa’ should be happily singing Liberation Movement songs as he tosses his gifts over the wall of each city house, farm, tukul, or rusted zinc roof shack that he passes.

 Whattup with reindeer?
 Let’s go with kudus pulling the extra-wide sand board around as it glides in the air on heat thermals.
 Let’s switch away from the North Pole thing and have ‘Santa’ live in a secret, beautiful hidden workshop deep in the Namib... "